 The Isle of Man is a small island situated in the Irish Sea mid way between Ireland and the North of England, and just south of Galloway in Scotland.
 It is approximately 32 miles long and varies in width between 8 and 15 miles distance, with a total surface area of some 221 square miles.
 The capital is Douglas and in 2006 the population of the whole island was approximately 80,000 inhabitants.

 The history of the Isle of Man during the last 2,000 years falls naturally into three periods.
-In the first of these the island was inhabited by the original Celtic dwellers, the next is marked by the Viking invasions and the establishment of Scandinavian rule and the third period is marked by dominion by the English.
+In the first of these the island was inhabited by the original early Celtic dwellers, the next is marked by the Viking invasions and the establishment of Scandinavian rule and the third period is marked by dominion by the English.
 There is no evidence to suggest that the Romans ever had any influence here.

 Little is known or remains to tell us about the history of the Isle of Man during the Celtic period other than the Island was visited around 500 AD by Irish missionaries, amongst who, it was said, was Saint Patrick, and the original Celtic population was gradually converted to Christianity.
 Early Manx church remains from this time are very similar to those in Ireland.
 The shared legacy of the Gaelic language remained also.

 Scandinavian Rule (798-1266)